Stochastic claims projections demo

 @inbounds for t in 1:min(params.proj_length, ω - start_age)

-# pay benefit, add a life to the output count, and increment the benefit for next year
+# otherwise: pay benefit, add a life, grow the benefit by COLA for next year

 cur_benefit *= COLA_factor